abelbarreira/stm32f4_jenkins_ci/docs/jenkins_launching_job.md

 2. Initial Setup
    1. If this is your first time launching Jenkins:
       1. It will ask for an admin password
+         1. `sudo cat /var/lib/jenkins/secrets/initialAdminPassword` then copy the key and paste into the browser.
       2. Install recommended plugins
       3. Create an admin user
 3. Create a New Pipeline Job